rotolanna/Software_and_Computing_Project/README.md

 At first I started with the Project_00 code, which is mostly in C language.
 It contains the definition of the *Event* class and the main function.
 The Event is composed of all the variables that are related to the particle informations in each part of the detectors.

 In order to make the code easy for other people to use and easy to edit, I decided to split it into blocks using the classes in c ++.
+All the functions, recalled in the main of Analysis.cpp,
+are, in turn, divided into a subset of functions that perform different sub-tasks.
+In this way, you can change or add code lines and test or comment it  without affecting the integrity of the total function used in the main.

-I created the first class *Initialization* which sets the experimental informations about each detectors and the beam(Z,A,Energy).
+I created the first class *Initialization* which sets the experimental informations about each detectors and the beam (Z, A, Energy).
 Then, I added the *Generation* class.
 It deals with all the quantities directly generated from MonteCarlo (taken from the ROOTple data) and fills the related plots.

 I included a new  *Booking* class  to show the graphs filled by Generation.cpp and Reconstruction.cpp.